 Sounding a bit like Belly covering the Jesus and Mary Chain, this was released on their own Honey label, through Go!
 Discs.
 Around the same time, they played at Glastonbury, footage of which is available on YouTube.

-When Linoleum started getting some attention on the London gig circuit, the general perception seemed to be that we didn’t need another Elastica, with choppy new wave guitars and bored sounding female vocals.
+When Linoleum started getting some attention on the London gig circuit, the consensus seemed to be that we didn’t need another Elastica, with their choppy new-wave guitars and bored sounding female vocals.
 But we did.
 Partly because it’s such a fantastic sound that there’s always room for one more – particularly given how inactive Elastica were for most of their existence – and partly because Linoleum had some terrific songs and their own identity.
 They were a great live band as well.

 I’m not sure if this is their best track.
 The follow-up single ‘Marquis’ (1997) was very strong, if more overtly Elastica-esque, and the wonderfully titled ‘Dangerous Shoes’ – from their debut album Dissent (‘I would go out tonight, can’t be bothered to stumble around in my dangerous shoes’) – was a big fan favourite.
 But this one came with a video, so it just gets the edge here.